i2002/MazeEscape/README.md

 ## Game description

 The objective of the game is to reach the exit of the maze.

-Through the map there are randomly placed enemies who can move and shoot at you.
-If they touch or shoot you, you loose a life.
-At the start of the game you have 3 lives.
+Through the map there are randomly placed enemies who can move and shoot at the player.
+If they touch or shoot the player, they loose a life.
+The player starts each level with 3 lives.

-You can also shoot enemies by pressing the action button.
-The bullet will be oriented in the last direction you moved.
+The player can also shoot enemies by pressing the action button.
+The bullet will be oriented in the last movement direction.

-You gain points, based on current level, by shooting down enemies and reaching the exit of the maze (bonus points if more lives remaining).
+The player gains gain points, based on current level, by shooting down enemies and reaching the exit of the maze (bonus points if more lives remaining).

-Upon reaching the maze exit, you get to the next level.
+Upon reaching the maze exit, the player gets to the next level.
 Higher levels have more enemies that behave more aggresivelly.

 ## How to play